Types of Pricing Strategies in Marketing: A Quick Guide

 13) Psychological Pricing

-The pricing strategy makes you target customers’ psychology while setting the price for a product or services.
-The businesses target the psychology of customers in a variety of ways while setting the price.
+The pricing strategy makes you target customers’ psychology while setting the price for a product or service.
+Businesses target the psychology of customers in a variety of ways while setting the price.
 Some companies make customers feel that they are availing of a deal by setting the price of a product at $9.99 instead of $10.
-At the same time, many businesses persuade customers to buy an expensive product by offering discounts while he places an order for a less-expensive product.
-The real-time data collected through analytics helps you to finetune the psychological pricing strategy by changing key aspects of the pricing information – font, colour, and size.
+At the same time, many businesses persuade customers to buy an expensive product by offering discounts while they place an order for a less expensive product.
+The real-time data collected through analytics helps you to finetune the psychological pricing strategy by changing key aspects of the pricing information – font, color, and size.

 14) Geographic Pricing